 Documents Required in Company Due Diligence

 While performing a due diligence on a company, it is the responsibility of the seller of the business to provide all the necessary documentation and information which are mandatory for carrying out a due diligence process.
-If you are wondering what are the documents required for due diligence, here’s the list:
+If you are wondering what the documents are required for due diligence, here’s the list:

 - Memorandum of Association